jopicornell/go-rest-api/README.md

 ### Cmd
 Here are all mains for all the commands.
 We tried to have the mains as simple as they could be.
 The migrate command is one of that commands that should be present on all projects that have persistent data on databases.
-All others are app related commands like users, appointments and so on.
+The other is the app.

 ### Db
 Here are all db related files like migrations.